tcarleton/stagg/README.md

 ### Step 1 (Optional): Resample a secondary data input and generate secondary weights for Step 2

 It is common when studying interactions between human and natural systems to spatially aggregate climate data using weights derived from another raster dataset of interest, such as population or cropland.
-This allows the user to retrieve the average climate experienced by humans or crops within a given administrative region.
+This allows the user to retrieve the climate experienced by humans or crops average climate experienced by humans or crops within a given administrative region.
 To account for this, `stagg` allows for the conversion of a raster into a data.table of weights via the `secondary_weights()` function.
 These weights can then be used to compute a weighted average of climate data over each administrative region.

 The following example shows how one would go about generating cropland weights for the state of Kansas.